-This page is based on the results of the collaborative research project AdvanceGender.
-AdvanceGender (2017-2022) explored how an intersectional perspective can contribute to mapping diversity between and within sexes/genders, to promoting the participation of different social groups as well as to explaining health inequalities in the social, institutional and political context.
+This website is based on the results of the collaborative research project AdvanceGender (2017-2022) explored how an intersectional perspective can contribute to mapping diversity between and within sexes/genders, promoting the participation of different social groups, as well as explaining health inequalities in the social, institutional and political context.
 The aim was to make intersectionality fruitful for sex/gender-sensitive health research and reporting by developing or testing methods for selected aspects of the research process in population-based studies.
 The project, which consisted of three sub-projects, was accompanied by an international scientific advisory board (Figure).

 In sub-project 2 (AdvanceDataAnalysis), we analysed which gender-theoretical concepts and methods for capturing intersectionality have found their way into the design and implementation of quantitative data analyses so far.
-Based on this, intersectionality-informed and sex/gender-sensitive strategies for data analysis were developed which are applicable using the data usually available for health reporting.
-These strategies aim to quantitatively capture interactions of sex/gender with other social categories as well as underlying mechanisms for gender inequities.
-They are intended to contribute to the further development of sex/gender-sensitive and intersectionality-informed health reporting.
+Based on this, intersectionality-informed and sex/gender-sensitive strategies for data analysis were developed, which can use the data usually available for health reporting.
+These strategies aim to quantitatively capture the interactions of sex/gender with other social categories as well as underlying mechanisms for gender inequities.
+The strategies are also intended to contribute to the further development of sex/gender-sensitive and intersectionality-informed health reporting.

 Sub-project 3 (AdvanceHealthReporting) was dedicated to the advancement of sex/gender-sensitive and intersectional health reporting.
 International strategies of health reporting on sex/gender were summarised and participatory approaches for recording different social realities in Germany were tested.
 The aim was to be able to better take into account the needs and perspectives of diverse social groups when preparing and classifying health reports.
 Suggestions for sex/gender-sensitive and intersectional health reporting were finally developed and evaluated in a Delphi survey.

-AdvanceGender was funded within the funding initiative "Gesund - ein Leben lang" of the Federal Ministry of Education and Research from 2017 to 2022 (funding ID 01GL1710).
+AdvanceGender was funded through the funding initiative "Gesund - ein Leben lang" of the Federal Ministry of Education and Research from 2017 to 2022 (funding ID 01GL1710).

 Thomas Altgeld – Landesvereinigung für Gesundheit und Akademie für Sozialmedizin, Lower Saxony, Germany